(Actually, that’s exactly what it is!)

 The following chart depicts the occasions where a Russian-based IP address requested a Magento administrator URL that was previously requested by a user within the customer’s internal network.

-The Cirrus WAF had been configured to only allow access to the Magento administrator interface from a white list of source IP addresses, so the requests from the Russian-based IP addresses were blocked and the repeated attack attempts were unsuccessful.
+The WAF had been configured to only allow access to the Magento administrator interface from a white list of source IP addresses, so the requests from the Russian-based IP addresses were blocked and the repeated attack attempts were unsuccessful.

 While it’s good that the attacks failed, the logs that were generated by the attack attempts were still valuable however, because they illustrated the fact that a desktop on the internal network was compromised.
 Having realised this fact, DotSec could alert the customer to the compromise, and ensure that the desktop in question was investigated and addressed immediately.
+And we could recommend a more comprehensive MDR/MSIEM service to help us to understand the details of systems outside of those that the WAF protected.

 As required by PCI, and because we are genuinely curious, DotSec was performing routine log analysis, looking for any anomalies in web requests to one of our customer’s web sites.
 A couple of examples of things that we like to check for when performing log analysis of our customer sites are: